IkigaiLabsETH/kaipulse/FINNHUB_API.md

 # INSIDER_TRADING_API.md

+While the premium plans are costly (e.g., $2,000/month for All-In-One), they unlock institutional-grade features that competitors like Alpha Vantage or Yahoo Finance can’t match

 ## What's New in This Release

 - **Prioritized Stocks**: All API endpoints and analysis now focus on stocks defined in your `/stocks` components.
 This includes Crypto & Tech, Bitcoin Mining, High-Growth, Innovating Equities, and Nuclear Energy stocks.
 See the Supported Tickers section for the full prioritized list.